mountaincharlie/fretboard-trainer/README.md

 ### Bugs and Fixes
 * [date] any bugs
     * their fixes (links/images where relevant)
+* I used the 'select' element for the 'Number of questions' and 'Number of Answers' settings to limit the user's options to the most reasonable ones so that the user doesn't have to type in their own value and can't choose a value which would cause an error.
+*

 ### Unfixed bugs
 * SHOULD BE: No unfixed bugs